 1. Documents by Readdle

-Documents 5, is a file manager app for iOS devices, that will let you manage almost everything on your iPhone.
+Documents is a file manager app for iOS devices, that will let you manage almost everything on your iPhone.
 The app comes with a variety of useful features, that will make managing files on your iOS devices a breeze.
-With Documents 5, you’ll be able to access your entire Apple Music/iCloud Music Library, along with your Photos, iCloud files, and much more.
+With Documents, you’ll be able to access your entire Apple Music Library, along with your Photos, iCloud files, and much more.
 The app also supports .ZIP files, so you can easily extract ZIP files on your iPhone.

-Documents 5 will also let you listen to audio files, view images, and read PDF files, directly inside the app itself.
+Documents will also let you listen to audio files, view images, and read PDF files, directly inside the app itself.
 The app also comes with a number of services, such as the ability to integrate with cloud services like Dropbox, OneDrive, and Google Drive.
 It will also let you create FTP servers on your iPhone, that you can connect to, using any FTP client of your choice.
 Plus, the app comes with a web browser built right in, so you can directly download files into the app, or simply browse the web, without leaving the app, if you want.
 It’s one of the best file managers for iPhone that you can use in 2020.

 FileApp is another very good file manager app for iPhones, or iPads.
 The app comes with a great interface, and organizes files automatically by type, date, and even displays the recent files that you have accessed on the app.
 You can even create new images, audio recordings, or text files directly from within the app.
 Not just that, FileApp will also let you view images, play back media files, and read PDFs, directly inside the app.